hshdacs/SDP_S_2025_04/theory.md

     - graphical interface will change application behaviour
     - currently: IPO style (input - processing - output)
     - with GUI: event driven (preparing - waiting - processing)

+## Session 6
+22.05.2025

+- completing some more GUI features
+- dry run of the examination